timothymeyers/NoOpsAccelerator/docs/wiki/overlay-authoring-guide.md

 ### Requirements for overlays

-Each overlay is intended to be self-contained and provides all deployment templates required to configure a subscription.
+Each overlay is intended to be self-contained and provides all deployment templates required to deployed to a subscription.

 Key requirements for each overlay are:

 - overlay folder must contain the overlay name.
 For example `app-service-plan`.
 - Entrypoint for an overlay is `deploy.bicep`.
 Every overlay must provide `deploy.bicep` in its respective folder.